dmitriz/api-testing/README.md

 - **Basic Configuration**:
   - `name`: "api-server" - Identifier for the process in PM2
   - `script`: "src/api-server.js" - Main application entry point
+  - `script`: "src/mock-openai-api-server.js" - Main application entry point
 - `instances`: 1 - Number of instances (no clustering in this setup)

 - **Restart Behavior**:
   - `autorestart`: true - Automatically restarts if the app crashes